Unremunerated Reserve Requirement Policy: Central Bank of Thailand Case Study

 Exchange Rate of Thai Baht With Other Major Currencies Such as USD and Local Currencies

 Prior to the implementation of the URR provision, the baht appreciated to more than 16% against the USD.
 However, the URR provision has been able to bring some stability to the highly volatile situation.
 In fact, in the next couple of months, the appreciation of Thai baht against the USD was almost equal to zero.
 Most importantly, the URR provision has helped to make the exchange rate of baht aligned with those of the currencies of Thailand’s major associates and competitors.
 Singapore is a major competitor.
 Next is Malaysia in terms of competition.
-Korea and Taiwan are also forces to recognize in this context.
+Korea and Taiwan are also forced to recognize in this context.
 Apart from these, Philippines and Indonesia are also important competitors as well as major associates (Sufian 2009).
-The above impact can be understood better with the help of the Chart 2 given in the Appendix below.
+The above impact can be understood better with the help of the Chart 2 given below.

-Thai Financial Markets Like Stock Markets, Bond Markets and Money Markets
+Thai Financial Markets Like Stock Markets, Bond Markets, and Money Markets

 The Stock Market of Thailand (SET) suffered a major collapse on the first trading day after the announcement for the introduction of the URR provision was made by the Bank of Thailand.
-“The composite index came down to 622.14 on December 19, 2006 from 730.55 at the end of the earlier day” (Rajan 2008).
+“The composite index came down to 622.14 on December 19, 2006, from 730.55 at the end of the earlier day” (Rajan 2008).
 Thus, it recorded a sell-off of 25 billion baths by foreign investors on a single day.
 The above record highlights the impact of the URR measure on investor confidence.
 However, the reaction was temporary.
-The massive collapse of the SET forced the Bank of Thailand to reconsider its preventive measure.
+The massive collapse of the SET forced the Bank of Thailand to reconsider its preventive measures.
 Finally, it announced the exemption of investment in Stock Markets from the URR measure.
 The day after the exemption, SET was able to recover a substantial amount of the loss incurred.
 Gradually, the economy witnessed a rise in capital inflows from foreign investors indicating the boosting of investor confidence.

-The SET index and the net buying position of the foreigners in the Stock Exchange of Thailand have been shown in Chart 3 in the Appendix below.
+The SET index and the net buying position of the foreigners in the Stock Exchange of Thailand have been shown in Chart 3 below.
 Sufian (2009) indicated that it created a same impact on the Thai bond market.
 Prior to the introduction of the URR provision, the non-residents’ investment in the Thai bond market was pretty limited.
 The investment participation of foreigners was roughly 15% in 2005 and 19% in 2006 respectively.
 However, after the implementation of the new measure, the foreigners’ investment spiraled up to almost 30% of the total bond market volume (Sufian 2009).

 The URR also lead to the creation of a two-tier FX market in which the baht became more expensive offshore than onshore.
 The difference in the two rates confused the exporters and it led to the panic selling of dollar especially in the initial phase of the URR implementation.
-(Please refer to Chart 4 in the Appendix below).
+(Please refer to Chart 4 below).

-The sudden collapse of the Stock Exchange of Thailand (SET) on December 19, 2006 following the introduction of the URR provision by the Bank of Thailand had its effect on the neighboring stock markets as well.
-The composite index of the stock market of Jakarta (Indonesia) went down by 2.85%, that of Kuala Lumpur (Malaysia) by 2% and of Singapore by 2.23% (Limpaphayom 2009).
+The sudden collapse of the Stock Exchange of Thailand (SET) on December 19, 2006, following the introduction of the URR provision by the Bank of Thailand had its effect on the neighboring stock markets as well.
+The composite index of the stock market of Jakarta (Indonesia) went down by 2.85%, that of Kuala Lumpur (Malaysia) by 2%, and of Singapore by 2.23% (Limpaphayom 2009).

-Impact of the neighboring financial markets in the long term
+Impact of the Neighboring Financial Markets in the Long Term

 Conclusion